Impact

 Risk and Exploitability

-The CVSS score of 5.1 indicates moderate severity; the EPSS score is not available, so exploitation probability is unknown.
+The CVSS score of 5.1 indicates moderate severity; the EPSS score is <1%, indicating a very low exploitation probability.
 Attackers need an authenticated account that can modify the plugin options, typically an administrator or author level user.
 Once the payload is stored, it triggers on page view, so the impact is limited to browsers of users who view the page.
-The plug‑in is not listed in CISA’s KEV catalog, implying no widely known public exploitation at the time of this analysis.
+The plugin is not listed in CISA’s KEV catalog, implying that no widely known public exploitation exists at the time of this analysis.

 OpenCVE Enrichment